Dev Resources – THE LIST

 - RPG Maker — It’s not cheap, but it’s arguably the best and most user-friendly Eastern-style RPG creation tool in the market… thus far.
 It’s got a built-in database editor, command-based programming and the ability to modify and extend the engine with Ruby scripts.

-- Super Mario Bros.
-X — I won’t link to this engine due to dubious legal circumstances surrounding it, but it’s basically a Super Mario Bros. engine with an extensive level editor featuring characters, enemies and assets from Mario Bros.
-1-3, Mario World… and Zelda II and Metroid.
-Thanks to the efforts of its’ community SMBX is in the midst of a revival, with Lua scripting functionality, a bunch of new playable characters and a new level editor.
+- SMBX2 — A Super Mario Bros. fan game engine with an extensive level editor featuring characters, enemies and assets from Mario Bros.
+1-3, Mario World, and various other classic games.
+Originally developed and abandoned by Redigit of Terraria fame, its’ community has since begun expanding the software with the addition of Lua scripting functionality.
 Good luck trying to sell a game made with this engine, but it’s a great introductory tool to game development and level design.

 - Super Mario Maker — Since I mentioned SMBX it’s only fair that I bring up the official counterpart; Super Mario Maker allows you to make levels in the style of classic Super Mario Bros, SMB3, Super Mario World and New Super Mario Bros U and share them with other players online.
 The editor is much more limited compared to SMBX, but some may appreciate the relative simplicity and it’s still a great tool for learning level design… assuming you, y’know, have a Wii U.